Skip to main content

 The consistent delivery of hormones via pellets provides a stable physiological environment, optimizing cellular responsiveness and gene expression patterns crucial for long-term metabolic efficiency.

 A key indirect metabolic benefit of progesterone relates to its impact on sleep quality and stress response.
-Poor sleep and chronic stress elevate cortisol levels, a potent catabolic hormone that promotes insulin resistance, accumulation, and dyslipidemia.
+Poor sleep and chronic stress elevate cortisol levels, a potent catabolic hormone that promotes insulin resistance, visceral fat accumulation, and dyslipidemia.
 By improving sleep architecture and modulating the stress response, progesterone can indirectly support a more favorable metabolic profile.
 The sustained release from pellets helps maintain a consistent calming effect, contributing to overall metabolic stability.

 The Interplay of Hormones and Adipokines